 Propylene oxide - The clean Evonik-Uhde HPPO technology

-On the basis of an exclusive partnership, Evonik and thyssenkrupp Industrial Solutions have jointly developed an innovative co-product free and environment-friendly process for the production of propylene oxide (PO) from propylene and hydrogen peroxide (H2O2) with the aid of a special catalyst.
+On the basis of an exclusive partnership, Evonik and thyssenkrupp Industrial Solutions have jointly developed an innovative co-product-free and environmentally-friendly process for the production of propylene oxide (PO) from propylene and hydrogen peroxide (H2O2) with the aid of a special catalyst.

 The process incorporates years of experience gained in all relevant process steps through the operation of a pilot plant.
 The pilot plant demonstrated under practical conditions the absence of co-products as well as the environmental compatibility and high product yield of the process, thus paving the way for development to market maturity.